apragacz/django-rest-registration/README.md

 ]
 ```

-In Django 1.x you can use old `url` instead of `path`.

-You can configure Django REST Registraton using the `REST_REGISTRATION`
+You can configure Django REST Registration using the `REST_REGISTRATION`
 setting in your Django settings (similarly to Django REST Framework).

 Below is sample, minimal config you can provide in your django settings which will satisfy the system checks: